Koenkk/zigbee2mqtt.io/docs/devices/SZ-ESW01-AU.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes
+This smart plug also acts as a Zigbee router.

 ### Pairing
 With the device unplugged (or socket switched off), press and hold the pairing button for ~4 seconds.
 Continue holding the pairing button while plugging in the device (or switching the socket on) and continue to hold for 2 seconds.
 If pairing is successful the red LED will switch off for ~2 seconds, then flash.